 Hey!
 By the way… TheEdibleTerrace is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission and as an Amazon affiliate, we earn from qualifying purchases.
 Thanks in advance for your support!

 Ah.
 Productive gardening AND with less back pain.
 It’s a beautiful idea isn’t it?
-With a raised bed or garden you get to do that and even have fewer weeds to deal with.
+When you build an elevated vegetable garden of your own, you get to do that and even have fewer weeds to deal with.
 It is a creative method that gives you full gardening reign for creating garden beds of various shapes and sizes.
-With the following raised garden bed how to plans, you will be growing your very own harvest in no time!
+With the following ideas, you will be growing your very own harvest in no time!

 A raised garden makes the most use of your space and has many advantages to your gardening experience.
 Here are some of the advantages of a raised garden.

-- Because of the mixture of a compost blend and custom soil, your plants will receive more nutrients thus will grow better.
+- Because of the mixture of a compost and soil blend, your plants will receive more nutrients and thus will grow better.